 As clearing the cache is done automatically, we cannot delete all of them at once manually.
 But fear not, we can still manually clear individual app caches all we want.
 To do this, go to, Phone Settings > Storage.
 Tap on Other apps and tap on the app you want to clear cache for.

 Files Go App to Cleanup Android Storage

 Those who want a third party app to clean up the Android memory and clear the junk files, you can depend on Files Go App from Google.
 Files Go is a smart file manager designed by Google, going to deal with tons of junk files on the Android phone.
 The storage cleaning app has several features where you can organize and clean up the stored data.
-The functionality includes cleaning up unused apps, clearing app cache, removing unused files and duplicate files.
+The functionality includes cleaning up unused apps, clearing app cache, removing unused files, duplicate files, and clear trash data.